davidgiczi/Puzzle/README.md

 # Puzzle
-It's my implementation for a puzzle game.
+It's my implementation for the game.